kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-04-profile-api-routes/21-add-delete-profile-education.md

 }
 ```

-* Save the PUT request with:
+* Save the PUT request with `Add Education` in Postman Profile Collection:

 ### And add this request route to see if we can delete an education
 * Add another education